CompareScalar

 Input

 Source operand (scalar).
-The data type is the same as that of src0.
+Its data type must be the same as that of src0.

 cmpMode